KosinskiLab/AlphaPulldown/manuals/run_with_AlphaLink2.md

 fused_layer_norm is not installed corrected fused_softmax is not installed corrected
 ```

-Next, make sure you have PyTorch corresponding to the CUDA version installed.
-For example, [PyTorch 1.13.0+cu117](https://pytorch.org/get-started/previous-versions/)
-and CUDA/11.7.0

 ## 2nd step: download AlphaLink2 checkpoint

 Now please download the PyTorch checkpoints from [Zenodo](https://zenodo.org/records/8007238), unzip it, then you should obtain a file named: ```AlphaLink-Multimer_SDA_v3.pt```